containerd/stargz-snapshotter/README.md

 ## Authentication

-Remote-snapshotter supports private repository authentication powerd by [go-containerregistry](https://github.com/google/go-containerregistry) which supports `~/.docker/config.json`-based credential management.
+We support private repository authentication powerd by [go-containerregistry](https://github.com/google/go-containerregistry) which supports `~/.docker/config.json`-based credential management.
 You can authenticate yourself with normal operations (i.e. `docker login` command) using `~/.docker/config.json`.

 In the example showed above, you can pull images from your private repository on the DockerHub: